 One metadata is registered in such a form, it can now be queried using the DataCite interface.
-The existing search engine is based on Solr, and the syntax is shown (Scheme 2).
+The (new) DataCite search engine is based on ElasticSearch, and the syntax (significantly different from the old syntax based on Solr which was superseded in January 2019) is shown in Scheme 2.

-''' https://search.datacite.org/works?query=(subjectScheme:inchikey+subject:YAQ IMGRXQRJPNV-AQUVTFJZSA-N)+(subjectScheme:Gibbs Energy+subject:-2861.844629) '''
+https://search.datacite.org/works?query=(subjects.subjectScheme:inchikey+AND+subjects.subject:KTOSDSJYNBIDCN-UHFFFAOYSA-N)+AND+(subjects.subjectScheme:Gibbs_Energy+AND+subjects.subject:"-1082.980914")